 Page 7: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

-We’re taking the southern route.
-This is the longest route to Scorpion Bay but also the easiest with only 30 miles of dirt road to contend with.
-Still, 30 miles of Baja dirt road can be a killer.
-We are, 2-up on a Harley Davidson Sportster loaded down with gear and supplies.
+There is still plenty of time to make Scorpion Bay sometime today.
+The southern route is the longest route to Scorpion Bay but also the easiest with only 30 miles of dirt.
+Still, 30 miles of Baja dirt road can be a killer, especially 2-up on a Harley Davidson Sportster loaded down with gear.

-We gassed up at Ciudad Insurgentes and stopped for a cappuccino.
-It was one of the best cappuccinos we have ever had.
-What a surprise, it was extra large for about $2.20.
-This would have been close to five bucks in the US and for sure not as good.
+Gas at Ciudad Insurgentes and stop for a cappuccino, perfect and one of the best cappuccinos ever, what a surprise, an extra large far a couple bucks. this would be five bucks in the US and probably not as good.

-IIt’s about 100 miles to Scorpion Bay from this gas stop.
-If we want another gas stop we will have to go 5 miles past the dirt road turnoff to Scorpion Bay.
+It's 100 miles to Scorpion Bay from the gas stop, another gas stop will be 5 miles past the turnoff to Scorpion Bay.

-Riding through San Junico we had no idea where Scorpion Bay is but just continued like we knew what we were doing.
-I hang a left toward the water as soon as the pavement ends again.
-We take a right when the road T’s and ride along the coast.
-A mile down a dirt path we see the sign “Scorpion Bay” Yehaa...
+Riding into and through San Junico we have no idea where Scorpion Bay is so just continued like we knew what we were doing.
+I hang a left toward the water as soon as the pavement ends, a right at the road T then along the coast.
+This is all made up as we go of cource.
+Then a mile down a dirt road we see the sign "Scorpion Bay" Yehaa...

 Oh Yeah!